Yaffoman/RPiShooter/README.md

 1. download dependencies in bash file
 2. ensure tensorflow and opencv downloaded, if not use pip3 to get them
 3. python3 TFL... --modeldir=DIRNAME
-4. press q on opencv to close or ctrl-c twice in terminal\n I WAS ABLE TO COMMIT
+4. press q on opencv to close or ctrl-c twice in terminal